bfintal/Counter-Up/README.md

 * Auto-detect for integers, floats or formatted numbers
 * The plugin will also use the number of decimal places the original number is using.
+* Start counter with a different duration and delay by setting `data-counterup-time=""` and `data-counterup-delay=""`
 * Lightweight: ~1kb
 * Minimal setup